OS Customization

 Customizing the bootloader

-field of the OS object when you request a new server.
+You can provide additional kernel arguments to the bootloader by specifying them in the kernelParams field of the OS object when you request a new serverarrow-up-right.
 These values will be added to the GRUB configuration file and applied as follows:

-Add the kernel parameters to the
+• Add the kernel parameters to the GRUB_CMDLINE_LINUX variable in /etc/default/grub

 Example